Jack Southworth: Blackburn Rovers

 The first season of the Football League began in September 1888.
 Rovers' first league game took place on 15 September 1888 at Leamington Road, then home of Blackburn Rovers, when Rovers shared ten goals in an exciting encounter with Accrington.
 Southworth converted a cross from Harry Fecitt to score Blackburn's first goal in the league.
 The other scorers for Blackburn were James Beresford, Billy Townley (2) and Fecitt.
-Southworth scored his first hat-trick (he scored 2 in 1888-1889) for Blackburn at Burnley in November.
-He also scored two-League-goals-in-a-match twice.
-In the FA Cup match against Aston Villa Southworth scored four goals as Blackburn registered an 8–1 victory, before going out in the semi-final to Wolves.
+Southworth scored his first hat-trick (he scored 2 in 1888–89) for Blackburn at Burnley in November.
+He also scored two League goals in a match twice.
+In the FA Cup against Aston Villa Southworth scored four goals as Blackburn registered an 8–1 victory, before going out in the semi-final to Wolverhampton Wanderers.
 Blackburn ended the inaugural League season in fourth place; Southworth missed only one of the 22 league games and was Blackburn's top scorer with seventeen league goals, plus four in the cup.
-As a forward he played in a forward-line that scored three-League-goals-or-more-in-a-match on 11 separate occasions.
+He played in a forward-line that scored three or more goals in a League match on 11 separate occasions.

 Southworth was christened the "Prince of Dribblers".
 A contemporary wrote that: "His dodging, his neat passing, his speed and general accuracy in shooting won the hearts of the spectators at the Leamington ground.
 He is built for speed, he plays an unselfish game; he's good at tackling and has excellent judgement.

 Arguably the finest goal-scorer in the Football League during its early years, Southworth scored in all three of his appearances for England.
 He won his first international cap for England against Wales on 23 February 1889 and scored one of the goals in England's 4–1 victory.
 Southworth also scored in the other two games he played for his country against Wales (1891) and Scotland (1892).